 Sign up for the 5-Day Clutter Challenge to have lessons delivered straight to your inbox.
 Your home can look better by the end of the week!

 Arrrg!
 There has to be a better way to get out the door with your sanity – and your accessories – intact.

-Now I’m going to admit right up front that I am a jewelry lover from way back.
+Now I’m going to admit right up front that I love, love, LOVE jewelry.
 I come by it naturally because my mom was a jewelry hound extraordinaire and passed that love of sparkly things on to me.
-As a result, I have a nice collection of baubles and bling.
+As a result, I have a nice collection of baubles and bling (thanks, Mom!).